conan-io/docs/packaging/getting_started.rst

 This is a complete package recipe.
 Without worrying too much about every detail, these are the basics:

-* The ``settings`` field defines the configuration that defines the different package binaries.
+* The ``settings`` field defines the configuration that defines the different binary packages.
-  In this example we are defining that any change to the OS, compiler, architecture or build type will generate a different package binary.
-Remember, Conan generates different package binaries for different introduced configuration (in this case settings) for the same recipe.
+  In this example we are defining that any change to the OS, compiler, architecture or build type will generate a different binary package.
+Remember, Conan generates different binary packages for different introduced configuration (in this case settings) for the same recipe.

-* This package recipe is also able to create different package binaries for static and shared libraries with the ``shared`` option, which is defaulted to False (i.e. by default it will use static linkage).
+* This package recipe is also able to create different binary packages for static and shared libraries with the ``shared`` option, which is defaulted to False (i.e. by default it will use static linkage).

 * The ``source()`` method executes a ``git clone`` to retrieve the sources from github.